Open-MSS/MSS/docs/deployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configuration for the Mission Support System Web Map Service (wms).

+In this module the data organisation structure of the available forecast
+data is described.
+The class NWPDataAccess is subclassed for each data type
+in the system and provides methods to determine which file needs to be accessed for a given variable and time.
+The classes also provide methods to query the available initialisation times for a given variable,
+and the available valid times for a variable and a given initialisation time.
+As the latter methods need
+to open the NetCDF data files to determine the contained time values, a caching system is used to avoid
+re-opening already searched files.

 The configuration file have to become added to the /home/mss/config directory

 **/home/mss/config/mss_wms_settings.py**